M-R-Sullivan/M-R-Sullivan.github.io/pages/research.md

 consumers' choice-specific payoffs on other consumers' choices) and uses such a model to study consumers' choice of dating websites.
-I show that a general discrete choice model in which market shares enter consumers' utilities is not identified with access to market-level data (i.e. data on product characteristics and aggegate market shares across distinct markets).
+I show that a general discrete choice model in which market shares enter consumers' utilities is not identified with only market-level data (i.e. data on product characteristics and aggegate market shares across distinct markets).
 This nonidentification reflects that network externalities tend to amplify or dampen the effects of product characteristics on tastes.
 Under certain conditions, microdata allows